A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech

 It is known that when the training data used for an SE model matches the test data, the performance of the test is higher, and vice versa.
-This makes domain matching an important performance factor.
-This is especially important in real-world scenarios where the noise is complex and it is difficult to synthesize similar noise during model training.
-Therefore, we believe that this issue needs to be addressed urgently.
-Our contributions include: 1) solving the domain mismatch problem; 2) eliminating the need for in-domain data other than noisy speech; and 3) proposing a new model suitable for two-stage inference so that the model performance of NyTT can be further improved.
-Additionally, we open-sourced the code for training on GitHub\footnote{\url{https://github.com/Sinica-SLAM/NyTT-RemixIT}}.
+This makes domain matching a critical performance factor.
+This is especially important in real-world scenarios where the noise is complex, and it is challenging to synthesize similar noise during model training.
+We believe that this issue needs to be addressed urgently.
+Therefore, inspired by CTT, NyTT, and RemixIT, we propose a new training and inference strategy based on a teacher-student structure, which uses noisy and enhanced speech as a target for SE without any clean speech.
+The novelty of this study spans the following aspects:

+\begin{enumerate}[label=\arabic*),leftmargin=14pt] \item Our strategy, called Ny/EnhTT\footnote{The code is open-sourced on \url{https://github.com/Sinica-SLAM/Ny-EnhTT}.}, can skillfully extract out the in-domain noise related components from noisy speech with the assistance of extraneous noise.
+This helps alleviate the effect of domain mismatch. \item We explore several student models that vary concerning the use of enhanced speech, noisy speech, and the estimated in-domain noise.
+This helps the teacher model to extract more reliable in-domain noise. \item We discover that the resulting teacher-student model is more suitable for a strategy of inference called the teacher/student inference, where predicted clean speech is derived successively through the teacher and final student models.
+This makes the performance of NyTT further improved. \end{enumerate}

-\section{Related work}
+\section{Related Work}